 Obviously, people are perfectly free to spend their money where they choose, just remember that you can be very vulnerable when floxed.
 I know that you probably don’t want to hear this, but there is no cure or quick fix for TQ Toxicity.
 If it were so, there would not be many Facebook groups with thousands of members all looking for justice and treatment.
 Over the last decade I have amassed some personal experience plus I have received comments and sometimes complaints from people who I consider trustworthy sources about certain items or services that are questionable.
 The value one places on information is quite subjective and is a tenuous argument and with this in mind, this information is placed here as cautionary information only, so individuals can weigh the cost/benefit ratio, especially with limited resources.

-It is my personal opinion based on my experience or information relayed to me to avoid the following:
+It is my personal opinion based on my experience or information relayed to me to use caution with the following:

 The URL was originally owned by the now defunct Fluoroquinolone Toxicity Research Foundation (which had very helpful information and a archive of their website can be found here).
 This URL has since been purchased and is NO LONGER associated with the individual who ran the Fluoroquinolone Toxicity Research Foundation.
-The new website is interspersed with scientific facts and is highly SEO’d to basically up-sell the expensive “Fluoroquinolone Toxicity Solution Ebook”, which in my opinion, and the opinion of some others who have purchased the book and shared their feelings with me, is nothing more than a collection of community acquired knowledge that is way over priced.
-Plus, marketing anything as a solution, treatment or cure about FQ toxicity is dishonest in my opinion.
+The new website is interspersed with scientific facts and is highly SEO’d to basically up-sell the expensive “Fluoroquinolone Toxicity Solution Ebook.”
+I legitimately purchased the book in the past because I was curious as to what it contained.
+After reading it, it is my opinion, and the opinion of some others who have purchased the e-book and shared their feelings with me, that it is nothing more than a collection of community acquired knowledge.
+I am always very leery of marketing anything as a solution.

 Also, I would also be very suspect of any website that links to this book to offer affiliate sales, no matter how scientific they appear.

 Sell site for the “Fluoroquinolone Toxicity Solution Ebook”